 - Be at least 21 years of age

-- Join our Pagan Prisoner Ministry Yahoo group, where all the inmates are listed.
+- Join our Pagan Prisoner Ministry Yahoo group or our Facebook group (must read and agree to disclaimer below prior to joining), where all the inmates are listed.

 Guidelines for becoming a pen-pal:

-You must be 21 years old or older to join our Pagan Prisoner Ministry Yahoo group.
-Anyone discovered to be under 21 years old will be immediately removed from the Yahoo group.
-Anyone under 18 years old will not only be removed from the list but every effort will be made to notify the parents or legal guardians of the minor's attempt to contact inmates and of abuse of the designated rules of Yahoo groups.
+You must be 21 years old or older to join either of our Pagan Prisoner Ministry groups.
+Anyone discovered to be under 21 years old will be immediately removed from the group.
+Anyone under 18 years old will not only be removed from the list but every effort will be made to notify the parents or legal guardians of the minor's attempt to contact inmates and of abuse of the designated rules of Yahoo and/or Facebook groups.

 Any expenses incurred, including cost of a post office box, stamps, etc., are your own, and will not be reimbursed by CST.